MonteShaffer/rml-the-fire-sail/01-RING.md

 [^3]: Lana Toren represents a busy-body personality type.
 A rule follower, a stickler for rules.
 Conveniently, LANA is an anagram for ANAL, as in the "anal retentive" personality class.
 In Hebrew, the "Torah" represents the written word of God (Tor = papyrus, YAH = God), so "Toren" would represent the written rules of men based on their understanding of God's word.
-In Hebrew, Lana Toren would mean basically "the light of the written rules" and her son Derek Toren would mean "the way of the written rules".
-Institutions interpret God's word and create policies, procedures, and rituals; that is, by definition, the philosophies of men (and women) mingled with scripture.
+In Hebrew, Toren would mean a banner of written rules of man.
+Lana would mean the shining example.
+Derek, her son, would mean the "custom" or "way of living".
+Taken together, the names would reflect the institutionalization of God's word (Torah) as understood and defined by the philosophies of men (and women).
+Said differently, Institutions interpret God's word and create policies, procedures, and rituals that impose a socially constructed morality onto the societies they influence and control.